Python SDK

 client.train(model="my-model", data=model.state_dict(), sample_count=1000)

-Cloud credentials via environment variables: AWS_ACCESS_KEY_ID, GOOGLE_APPLICATION_CREDENTIALS, AZURE_STORAGE_CONNECTION_STRING.
+Cloud credentials are read from the usual provider environment variables such as AWS_ACCESS_KEY_ID, GOOGLE_APPLICATION_CREDENTIALS, and AZURE_STORAGE_CONNECTION_STRING.

 train_from_remote()